 This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

 The subtle taste of coconut is what makes this recipe a star.
 It’s not overwhelming sweet and has just the right hint of coconut to make it feel grown-up.
 I happen to love coconut, but even people who aren’t big fans, have told me that this bread is a winner.
-Because the coconut is so subtle, it appeals to many palates.
+Because the coconut is so subtle, it will likely become a family favorite!

 What can you serve this coconut bread with?